dauger/team-bloated-overlord-standards/csharp-style-guidelines.md

 * Curly braces should always be on the next line, except within razor view templates, auto properties, empty constructors, or one-liner lambdas.
 * Always use braces with if statements.
 * Use the var keyword whenever possible to reduce "type noise" and to reduce the impact of refactoring.
 It is OK to specify the type if you think the code needs it to avoid a misunderstanding.
+* Do not use deprecated methods and classes and/or deprecated libraries.
 * Declare variables within the scope they are used and directly prior to their use.
 * "public const" should only be used for things that will never change (such as the temperature water boils at).
 Use "public static readonly" when this is not the case. const may be used freely with private and internal values (as long as internals aren't made visible to another assembly that isn't a test assembly).
 * Do not use "Yoda Conditions".

 Example: